 Wilkes University continues to expand its role in post-baccalaureate offerings.
 Please call the Center for Continued Learning to inquire about certificate and post-baccalaureate programs.
+The University offers doctoral degrees in educational leadership (Ed.
+D.) and pharmacy (PharmD.).
 Master's degrees are available in the fields of Business Administration (MBA), Education (MS Ed, with various concentrations), Electrical Engineering (MSEE), Engineering Operations and Strategy (MS), Mathematics (MS) and Nursing (MS).
 A separate Graduate Bulletin, which describes graduate programs in detail, is available upon request from the Office of Graduate Studies.